brutal-kitten/frontend-nanodegree-feedreader/README.md

 After the page loads, the tests will run and will be displayed at the bottom of the page.

 ## Dependencies
-For testing purpose I used Jasmine: https://jasmine.github.io/pages/getting_started.html The are no needs to download it additionally, just download this repo.
+For testing I used Jasmine: https://jasmine.github.io/pages/getting_started.html The are no needs to download it additionally, just download this repo.